Riesz operators and some spherical representations for hyperbolic groups: The Riesz operators on the boundary of hyperbolic groups

 \subsection{Inverse of $\mathcal{I}_{t}$ (and $\mathcal{R}_{t}$)}

-Finding a formula for the inverse of Riesz potential operators is a broad subject.
-We refer to \cite[Section 3, Ch.
-6]{Sam}.\\ In this section, we prove a simple abstract formula for the inverse of the Riesz potential operators on their image.
-To our knowledge, in the general setting of general hyperbolic groups, almost nothing is known about the kernel and the image of those operators.
-This general lemma is probably well known, but we were not able to find a proof in the literature. \begin{lemma} Let $T$ be a self adjoint compact operator acting on a Hilbert space $H$.
-There exists a unbounded closed self adjoint operator $S:\overline{Im(T)}\to $ whose domain is $\mbox{Dom}(S)=Im(T)$ such that $S$ satisfies: \begin{enumerate} \item $ST(u)=u$ for any $u\in H$ and $TS(v)=v$ for any $v\in Im(T)$. \item If $T$ is a positive operator, we can write $S=c\cdot I+D$ where $D:\overline{Im(T)}\to H$ is an unbounded closed positive self adjoint operator and $c$ a positive constant. \item $S^{2}T^{2}(u)=u$ for any $u\in H$ and $T^{2}S^{2}(v)=v$ for any $v\in Im(T)$. \end{enumerate} \end{lemma}
+Finding a formula for the inverse of Riesz potentials is a broad subject (see \cite[Section 3, Ch.
+6]{Sam}).
+In our setting, nothing is known about kernel and image of ${\mathcal R}_t$.
+We first prove an abstract Lemma (probably well known from the specialists) as we were not able to find it in the literature, and apply this result to operators ${\mathcal I}_t$.\\ \begin{lemma} Let $T$ be a self adjoint compact operator acting on a Hilbert space $H$ with infinite rank.
+There exists an unbounded closed self adjoint operator $S:\overline{Im(T)}\to H$ whose domain is $\mbox{Dom}(S)=Im(T)$ such that $S$ satisfies $ST(u)=u$ for any $u\in H\ominus \ker(T)$ and $TS(v)=v$ for any $v\in Im(T).$ Moreover, if $T$ is a positive operator, we can write $S=c\cdot I+D$ where $D:\overline{Im(T)}\to H$ is an unbounded closed positive self adjoint operator and $c$ a positive constant.